-At European level, the Marine Strategy Framework Directive (MSFD, 2008/56/EC) includes a Descriptor (number 11) specifically concerned with the introduction of energy, such as underwater noise, into the marine environment.
-Both the HELCOM Ministerial commitment and the MSFD aim to ensure the achievement of a good environmental status (GES) for Baltic and European marine waters, respectively.
+At European level, the Marine Strategic Framework Directive (2008/56/EC) includes a Descriptor (number 11) specifically concerned with the introduction of energy, such as underwater noise, in to the marine environment.
+Both the Ministerial commitment and the Marine Strategic Framework Directive aim to ensure the achievement of a good environmental status for Baltic and European marine waters, respectively.
 For underwater noise this means that human induced noise levels should not adversely affect the population.
-Although there is increasing knowledge on noise impacts on individual fish and marine mammals (see Popper and Hawkins, 2012 2016), the extent to which this could affect an animal's fitness is still unknown, making it difficult to define the maximum level of underwater noise that is consistent with good environmental status at the population level.